n1k0m0/FileCrypt/README.md

 # FileCrypt
-Small console application that allows the encryption of files with AES and using a password (key derived using PKCS7)
+Small console application that allows the encryption of files with AES using a password

 This program is a small C# console application that allows the encryption and decryption of a file using AES.
 It furthermore computes an HMAC (with SHA512) which it adds to the "header" of the encrypted file,